 In high school I found a new outlet for my passions: journalism.
 But, although I didn’t fully realize it until later, I was a technically-inclined journalist early on in my career.
 I created my high school newspaper’s first website and email account (no one else thought to do either one!), I taught the newsroom InDesign, I helped maintain the digital camera gear and frequently fixed paper jams when we printed stories or draft pages.When I was in elementary school and someone would ask, “What do want to be when you grow up?”
 I would respond, “I want to be a scientist and inventor.”
 But by eighth grade, I’d decided that I wanted to be a writer — a fiction novelist, specifically.
 I even heavily researched (we’re talking years, people) different topics that I’d want to write novels about.

-Outside of the newsroom, I’m on the Online News Association board and a member of IRE/NICAR.
-I also serve as an adjunct lecturer at Georgetown University, where I teach a class on web development for media.
-I’ve also taught at the Medill School of Journalism’s D.C. campus as part of their National Security Journalism Initiative.
+Outside of the office, I served on the Online News Association board for six years (2013-2019).
+I also work as an adjunct lecturer at Georgetown and Howard universities, where I teach a class on web development for media.
+I’ve also taught at Northwestern University’s Medill D.C. campus as part of their National Security Journalism Initiative.

-My other newsroom experience includes interning at The Dallas Morning News, The Miami Herald, South Florida Sun Sentinel and Forum Publishing Group.
-I’m a former Poynter Young Journalist Fellow and Al Neuharth Free Spirit Scholar.
+My other newsroom experience includes internships at The Dallas Morning News, The Miami Herald, South Florida Sun Sentinel and Forum Publishing Group.
+I’m a former Poynter Young Journalist Fellow, Ted Scripps Leadership Institute participant and Al Neuharth Free Spirit Scholar.